kosswald/grocery-list-iOS/README.md

 ### Install CocoaPods

-CocoaPods will allow you to use the pods and install them yourself
+CocoaPods is not neccessary to build the project but is needed to add pods yourself.
+To install CocoaPods:

 `sudo gem install cocoapods`